jonnydgreen/event-management-service/docs/design.md

 #### Application Layer

-This is where the user requests are processed and deserialised at each entrypoint.
+This is where the user requests are processed and deserialised at each entrypoint to the system.
 For example, a RESTful endpoint.

 #### Service Layer